-- Domestic Abuser: Rebecca's husband, Philip, an emotionally abusive jerk who corrects her constantly, forces her to change clothes, reads her the riot act for having a breakdown, throws out anything that connects her to her past and, in the end, has her medicated and committed to a mental institution when he believes she is cheating on him.
+- Domestic Abuser: Rebecca's husband, Philip, an emotionally abusive Control Freak who corrects her constantly, forces her to change clothes, reads her the riot act for having a breakdown, throws out anything that connects her to her past and, in the end, has her medicated and committed to a mental institution when he believes she is cheating on him.

 - Long Distance Relationship - An unusual play on the concept, since Rebecca and Dylan have never met at all when they meet each other several hundred miles apart.